billyz313/magic-palette-converter/README.md

 ### Quick note before running the script
-This script will overwrite existing palettes which usually is the desired outcome due to naming, however if you would like to preserve the original palettes you can pass -o False and new palettes will be created with the prefix hex_
+This script will overwrite existing palettes which usually is the desired outcome due to naming.
+If you would like to preserve the original palettes you can pass -o False and new palettes will be created with the prefix hex_

-When running pass -p with the full system path to your palettes.
+When running, pass -path with the full system path to your palettes.
 Relative paths from the python file usually work, but full paths always work.

 ```shell